 Maxim 100 Greatest Guy Movies Ever—The magazine identifies the best films aimed at slightly less than half of the potential audience.
 This link is from Tim Dirks's Greatest Films site.

-Maxim The 300 Movies You Must See Before You Die!—The magazine selected various must-see films in a variety of genres from action to nudity (consider the source) in a mainstream-leaning list.
+Maxim The 300 Movies You Must See Before You Die!—The magazine selected various must-see films in a variety of genres from action to nudity (consider the source).
 This link is from List Challenges.

 Men's Health 64 Psychological Horror Movies That Will Seriously Mess With Your Head—This list is heavy on recent films.
 Those who like to scoll through lists one film at a time can go to MSN.

-Men's Journal The 60 Best Action Movies Ever, Ranked—From a listmaker who likes Tom Cruise and Keanu Reeves but not Akira Kurosawa.
+Men's Journal The 60 Best Action Movies Ever, Ranked—A popular-leaning list from a listmaker who likes Tom Cruise and Keanu Reeves but not Akira Kurosawa.

-Men's Journal The 50 Best Best Alien Movies Ever, Ranked—Those who like to scoll through lists one film at a time can go to MSN.
+Men's Journal The 50 Best Best Alien Movies Ever, Ranked

 Men's Journal 50 Best Guy Films Ever—Another magazine identifies the best films aimed at slightly less than half of the potential audience.
 These films promise "big guns, fast cars, dumb jokes, and huge explosions."
 This link comes from the Internet Archive.